ericfortis/final-cut-pro-scene-detect/README.md

 ![](README-gui.png)

-That example processed a video with five cuts, so the Final Cut timeline has six compound clips.
+That example processed a video with five cuts, so the timeline has six compound clips.

 ![](./README-example.png)